Weather protection, rain and dust protection for wildlife photographers

 Table of Contents

-Rain protection for camera and lens, proven solutions for outdoor and wildlife photography
+Weatherproof protection for camera and lens, suitable solutions for outdoor and wildlife photography

 Anyone who regularly shoots outdoors knows: the weather rarely sticks to your plans.
 Especially in wildlife, nature and sports photography, many of the most exciting images are created in rain, fog or changeable weather.
-At the same time, moisture is one of the biggest dangers for camera and lens.
-Electronics, contacts, moving parts and optical components are sensitive to water, mud or persistent moisture.
+At the same time, moisture is one of the greatest dangers for camera and lens.
+Electronics, contacts, moving parts and optical components are sensitive to water, mud or persistent humidity.

 A reliable rain cover for camera and lens is therefore part of the basic equipment of every outdoor photographer.
 The range extends from simple protective solutions to professional systems for large telephoto lenses.
 Products from manufacturers such as Caruba, LensCoat, MrJanGear and Camshield are particularly widespread.
 Many of these manufacturers now even offer special camouflage-pattern rain covers that have been developed specifically for wildlife photographers.

-In this article you’ll learn which types of rain protection exist, what advantages the different manufacturers offer, and when professional systems such as the LensCoat RainCoat Pro or RainCoat Pro 2 are really worth it.
+In this article you will learn which types of rain protection are available, what advantages the different manufacturers offer, and when professional systems such as the LensCoat RainCoat Pro or RainCoat Pro 2 are really worth it.

 Why rain protection is indispensable for photographers

-Many modern cameras and lenses do have a certain level of sealing against dust and splashes.
-But these seals are not designed to be exposed to heavy rain over long periods.
-Especially during long photo sessions in the field, moisture can slowly penetrate the body.
+Many modern cameras and lenses do have a certain degree of sealing against dust and splashes.
+But these seals are not designed to be exposed to heavy rain for long periods.
+Especially during long photo sessions in the field, moisture can slowly penetrate the housing.

 Particularly with large telephoto lenses, which are frequently used in wildlife photography, additional risks arise.
-Rain can enter via zoom mechanisms, focus rings or control elements.
-A high-quality rain cover prevents exactly that and allows you to fully concentrate on your subject.
+Rain can enter through zoom mechanisms, focus rings or controls.
+High-quality rain protection prevents exactly that and allows you to fully concentrate on your subject.

 Typical risks for photo equipment in the rain